samtron1412/docs/tech/vehicle/car.md

 ## Transmission system

 # Miscellaneous auto parts

+## Wheels and Tyres

+`P185/65R14 85S`

+- The first letter: the intended use of the tire
+    + P: passenger vehicle
+    + LT: light truck
+    + C: commercial vehicle
+- The first number: The width of the tire in milimeter
+- The second number: the tire's sidewall height (from the edge of the rim to the tire's tread) is 65% of the width
+- The second letter: how the tire was constructed
+    + R: radial - 99% of all tires sold today
+    + B: bias belt
+    + D: diagonal
+- The third number: the tire size was designed to fit rims or wheels that are 14 inches in diameter
+    + 14
+- The fourth number: the load index, its capable of carrying a load
+    + 85: 1133 lb (515 kg)
+- The fourth letter: the maximum speed that can be sustained
+    + S: <= 111mph for 10 mins

 ## Air conditioning system (A/C)
 ### Freon
 Freon is a trade name for a class of chemicals (known as Chlorofluorocarbons or CFC's) used as a refrigerant in air conditioning systems.